CockpitPP/CockpitPP_Android/tuto.md

 #### Access to this activity
-(still pointless if you the activity was already existing) Before testing if it is working, we need to go in ***activity_menu.xml*** to change the color of the button (to show it is not disabled), and after we need to go in ***Menu_Activity.java***, to change that:
+(again pointless if you the activity was already existing)

+Before testing if it is working, we need to go in ***activity_menu.xml*** to change the color of the button (to show it is not disabled), and after we need to go in ***Menu_Activity.java***, to change that:
 ```java
 mig21.setOnClickListener(new View.OnClickListener() {